Current Size: 100%

 - Low-income residents apply through Home Forward to qualify for a rent assistance voucher.

-- Approved tenants can choose any rental property in Multnomah County that meets Home Forward’s housing quality standards, has a reasonable rent compared with similar units in the market, and accepts Section 8 rent assistance vouchers.
+- Approved tenants can choose any rental property in Multnomah County that meets Home Forward’s housing quality standards and has a reasonable rent compared with similar units in the market.

 - Landlords use their own lease agreement and the same screening criteria as any other applicant.